tbarbette/npf-docs/docs/source/usage.rst

 In our example, the ``server`` role starts an iPerf3 server in the background while the ``client`` role starts an iPerf3 client with several arguments with values taken from variables defined in the test script.
 In this example, ``PARALLEL`` takes values from 1 to 8, while ``ZEROCOPY`` takes either ``-Z`` or an empty string as value.
+More complex meta-scripting can be done using :ref:`jinja`.

 When running the script, roles are associated to computers in the cluster in two manner.
 First, through the command line by passing pairs of role and address with ``--cluster role1=address1 role2=address2``.